thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

 4.4.
-Start the `pulse oximeter persist` on the other terminal using by passing various options suffix to the command
+Start the pulse oximeter persist on the other terminal using by passing various options suffix to the command

+$./pulseox-sub-persist --

 Available options are: